IBM-Bluemix-Docs/compare-comply/index.md

 To get started with the service, see the [Getting started](/docs/services/compare-comply?topic=compare-comply-getting-started) page.

-US Health Insurance Portability and Accountability Act (HIPAA) support is available for Premium plans.
-See [Enabling EU and HIPAA supported settings](https://cloud.ibm.com/docs/account?topic=account-eu-hipaa-supported#eu-hipaa-supported) for more information.
+US Health Insurance Portability and Accountability Act (HIPAA) support is available for Premium plans in the Washington, DC location created on or after 1 April 2019.
+See [Enabling EU and HIPAA supported settings](/docs/account?topic=account-eu-hipaa-supported#eu-hipaa-supported){: external} for more information.